viamrobotics/docs/docs/tutorials/get-started/confetti-bot.md

 {{% snippet "show-secret.md" %}}

-Paste this into a new Python file in your favorite code editor to connect to your robot.
+Paste this into a new Python file in your favorite code editor to connect to your machine.

 At the top of the code, your board and motor components are imported: